 All Charges will attract VAT

-- Wincanton Auctions charge seller's commission of 20% on the sale price (subject to a minimum of £2) of each Lot.
+- Wincanton Auctions charge a £1.50 Lotting Fee for each lot you enter into auction and thereafter a seller's commission of 20% on the sale price of each lot (subject to a minimum of £2) of each Lot.
 Please note, VAT is only charged on the commission value, not the sale price.

 - A reserve price may be agreed at the discretion of Wincanton Auctions.
 Items which fail to reach reserve in one sale, will automatically be sold in the next appropriate sale without reserve unless collected.
 Please Note: That any estimate is not a reserve price.
 We will not normally agree a reserve on sofas, beds and large items of furniture and low value items.
 Alternatively a 5% lotting fee (minimum £5) may be charged on the reserve price requested.

 - Items unsold at auction may be sold by private treaty thereafter at the discretion of Wincanton Auctions subject to a minimum value of their current reserve.
 If no reserve applies the item may be sold at a price of the Auctioneers discretion.